Unhealthy Internet Usage: Understanding, Assessment, and Intervention

 I couldn’t make this form without learning about improving Internet usage.
 So I am going to share my findings.

 When we conceptualize unhealthy behaviors, abstinence is often seen as an effective option.
 However, Internet abstinence is tricky in current times.
-Therefore, I will first share protocols for improvement of Internet usage that do not involve abstaining from certain Internet usages.
+Therefore, I will first share protocols for the improvement of Internet usage that do not involve abstaining from certain Internet usages.

 As mentioned above, mood dysregulation associated with Unhealthy Internet Usage can be tied to the content one is seeing.
 However, spending a long time online isn’t necessarily unhealthy.
-This study found that there is a small, but still significant, correlation (r=.11 p<0.01) between adolescent social media use and depressive symptoms with a high variability between the studies (I2=95.22%) meta-analyzed.)
+This study found that there is a small, but still significant, correlation (r=.11, p<0.01) between adolescent social media use and depressive symptoms, with a high variability between the studies (I2=95.22%) meta-analyzed.)

 Helpful Resources